mathesar-foundation/mathesar-wiki/jobs.md

 - Ability to work independently, build good working relationships remotely, and communicate proactively.
 - Interest in building an open source community and helping others contribute to the project.
 - Curiosity and enjoyment of learning new things.
+- Comfort with working without defined specifications and building a product collaboratively.

 Nice to have:
 - Experience with build/infrastructure tools like Docker and Ansible.